yuki-koyama/mathtoolbox/docs/rbf-interpolation.md

 ### Pre-Computation with Regularization

 The original formulation above is not robust when the data points are dense and noisy.
 For such cases, it is effective to use a feature called *regularization* in pre-computation.
-In other words, this feature enables scattered data *approximation*, not scattered data *(exact) interpolation*.
+In other words, this feature enables scattered data *approximation* rather than scattered data *(exact) interpolation*.

 ![](rbf-interpolation/regularization.png)